yoursunny/ndn6-tools/file-server.md

 * `/prefix/subdir/file.txt/32=metadata`: file retrieval
 * `/prefix/subdir/32=metadata`: refer to a directory without "32=ls" keyword

+The prefix portion may be either the discovery prefix or the serve prefix of the file server.
 The Interest must have CanBePrefix and MustBeFresh, as per RDR specification.

 ### RDR Metadata